Kingxukai/linux/Documentation/arch/x86/mtrr.rst

   The VIA Cyrix III and VIA C3 CPUs offer 8 Intel style MTRRs.

   The CONFIG_MTRR option creates a /proc/mtrr file which may be used to manipulate your MTRRs.
-Typically the X server should use this.
+Typically the woke X server should use this.
 This should have a reasonably generic interface so that similar control registers on other processors can be easily supported.